dzerbino/oases/README.txt

 Oases produces a number of output files, which correspond to the different algorithms being run succesively on the data.
 In the above example, you would find:

-new_directory/highly_expressed_transcripts.fa
-	A FASTA file containing the highly expressed transcripts imputed by dynamic programming.

-new_directory/plausible_transcripts.fa
+new_directory/transcripts.fa
-	A FASTA file containing the transcripts imputed directly from trivial clusters of contigs.
+	A FASTA file containing the transcripts imputed directly from trivial clusters of contigs (loci with less than two transcripts and Confidence Values = 1) and the highly expressed transcripts imputed by dynamic programming (loci with more than 2 transcripts and Confidence Values <1).

 new_directory/splicing_events.txt
 	A hybrid file which describes the contigs contained in each locus in FASTA